Quantum++ is a modern C++ general purpose quantum computing library,

 latexmk -pdf refman.tex

-directory or compile the file doc/latex/refman.tex
+from the doc/latex directory or compile the file doc/latex/refman.tex with

 your LaTeX compiler.
-This will create the doc/latex/refman.pdf
+This will create the doc/latex/refman.pdf documentation

 file.
 Consult your favourite LaTeX manual for how to compile/build LaTeX files